 Fact-based story about 300 predominantly black sailors who were killed on July 17, 1944 while loading munitions on a ship in San Francisco.
 Three weeks later, 50 survivors were court-martialed for refusing to load another shipment.
 The men cited the Navy's lack of care for their safety.
-Written by

 John Sacksteder <email@example.com>